nshebang/nob/README.md

 Finally, just run `nob` from your terminal and that's it!

+## Features
+* Neocities-oriented
+* Cross-platform
+* Simple templating system
+* You can write your posts in Markdown
+* Support for RSS
+* No theming system.
+You just use any CSS stylesheet you like and works.

 ## How to use nob
 The [wiki](https://github.com/nanavortex/nob/wiki) has more information about this.
 Alternatively, run `nob help --more` from your terminal.